the-foreign-architect/frontend-gridsome/content/guides/seoul/index.md

 <captioned-image alt="Modern Museum of Contemporary Art" caption="Modern Museum of Contemporary Art" imgFile="guides/seoul/161210-110628-KR-Seoul.jpg"/>

 In its prominent site right next to the Gyeongbokgung Palace, the MMCA is wonderful.
-The building starts on the brick-facade of the old Defense Security Command, renovated and standing proud as the memory of the site.
+The building starts on the brick-façade of the old Defense Security Command, renovated and standing proud as the memory of the site.
 What seems like a small gallery museum, opens up to reveal large exhibition halls spread on the site.
 But the architect’s accomplishment is that they do not feel huge.
 A lot of it is underground, and the friendly scale of the elements above ground fits so well within the context of its historic neighborhood.
-A public path lets you cross the museum site, along which courtyards open up to reveal the buildings inner workings, as well as historical buildings preserved on the site.
+A public path lets you cross the museum site, along which courtyards open up to reveal the building's inner workings, as well as historical buildings preserved on the site.
 The change of scales, directions, and elevations of this public path offers a great way to experience the building and its surroundings.

 ### Visit

 A lot of it is freely accessible.
 The entrance building houses shops, through which you can reach the first courtyard.
-From there you can take a passageway up all the way to the back of the site, leaving you in the small streets of the Samcheong-ro neighborhood.
+From there you can take a passageway up to the back of the site, leaving you in the small streets of the Samcheong-ro neighborhood.
 Due to my short time in the city, I did not get in to check the exhibits.
 On my to-do list for the next visit.
 You can reach it by subway via the stations: Anguk (Line 3 - Exit 1),  Gyeongbokgung (Line 3 - Exit 5), or Gwanghwamun (Line 5 - Exit 2).

 <building-info-container id=24 />

 ### If you get hungry...

 ...one of my favorite Mandu restaurants is just beside the Museum.
-Mandu are Korean dumplings, served alone or in a clear soup, called Manduguk.
+Mandus are Korean dumplings, served alone or in a clear soup, called Manduguk.
 Just go there and try.
 They make their dumplings fresh every day and it is delicious ([check the map!](#map)).

 ## Kukje Gallery 3 - SO-IL